piegope/doc/docs/en/rdm/windows/overview/what-is-rdm.md

 {{ en.RDM }} is also offered on multiple platforms, as seen below.

 {% snippet icon.badgeNotice %}
-Purchasing an Team license grants the right to use ALL the various client applications.
+Purchasing a Team license grants the right to use ALL the various client applications.
 {% endsnippet %}

 {% snippet icon.badgeCaution %}